On top of Schneeberg in Austria (six of this group are mathematicians!)

 Fellows in Mathematics

-Nathanaël Berestycki (Director of Studies, Part IA) is a University Lecturer in the Statistical Laboratory in the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
-His area of specialism is Mathematical probability theory.
+Nathanaël Berestycki (Director of Studies) is a Professor in the Statistical Laboratory in the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
+His area of research is on probability theory.
+At the moment he is particularly focussed on random geometry, an area with deep connections to analysis and geometry.
+This subject has its origin in mathematical physics and more specifically Liouville quantum gravity

 Keith Carne is a member of The Department of Pure Mathematics and Mathematical Statistics (DPMMS).
 His research interests include geometric complex analysis and the statistical theory of shape.

-Anne Davis (Director of Studies, Part II) is a Professor of Theoretical Physics.
+Anne Davis is a Professor of Theoretical Physics.
 She is part of the High Energy Research Group in the Department of Applied Mathematics and Theoretical Physics (DAMTP).
 Her current research is on particle cosmology.

 Herbert Huppert is Professor of Theoretical Geophysics and Director of the Institute of Theoretical Geophysics, University of Cambridge.
 He is particularly interested in general fluid mechanics, especially as applied to the Earth Sciences.

-Martin Hyland (Director of Studies, Part III) is a Professor of Mathematical Logic and Head of the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
-His research is focused on abstract mathematics (category theory in particular) applied to logic (proof theory), theoretical computer science (semantics) and higher dimensional algebra.
+Martin Hyland is a Professor of Mathematical Logic in the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
+He researches abstract mathematics (category theory in particular) applied to logic (proof theory), theoretical computer science (semantics) and higher dimensional algebra.

-Clément Mouhot is a Fellow Mathematics at King's and a Reader in mathematical physics at the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
+Clément Mouhot (Director of Studies) is a Professor in mathematical sciences at the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
 He is interested in partial differential equations, functional inequalities and stochastic processes motivated by physics.

 Applying for Mathematics at King's

-The Faculty of Mathematics produces a Guide to Admissions with more detailed information about the course as well as a guide to STEP resources and a reading list.
-This guide can be downloaded from the Faculty website.
+The Faculty of Mathematics produces a Guide to Admissions with more detailed information about the course.
+There is also additional information for those with extenuating circumstances, as well as information for international students.

 What are we looking for?

-The most important criteria are enthusiasm, dedication and potential and we consider each case on an individual basis.
-This course requires a considerable commitment in terms of time and energy, as it is one of the most challenging mathematics undergraduate courses in the UK.
+The most important criteria are ability, talent, potential and knowledge of mathematics.
+See the Maths Faculty guidance on selection.
+We consider each case on an individual basis.
+We will also look for dedication and enthusiasm: this course requires a considerable commitment in terms of time and energy, as it is one of the most challenging mathematics undergraduate courses in the UK.
 But, as our many successful previous students will tell you, it is well worth the effort!

 We will be interested in: